 Kanyakumari beach early in the morning: people ready to observe puja

-I went of to the bus station to catch the 6 o’clock bus to Varkala, the state of Kerala.
-At the station the driver told me there was a change, and the bus left at 4.30, but he was could take to me Trivandrum, the state capital, where I could make a transfer.
+I went to the bus station to catch the 6 o’clock bus to Varkala, the state of Kerala.
+At the station the driver told me there was a change, and the bus left at 4.30.
+He could take me instead to Trivandrum, the state capital, where I could make a transfer.
 And off we went.

 Famous green inter-city buses at the bus terminal

 I also noticed that direct impressions in India are received simultaneously via three channels: visual, sounds, and smell.
 Perhaps that’s why the impressions are so vivid.
 Or at least that’s the scientific point of view.

 At Trivandrum’s bus station I had my share of tea with a fried banana, and continued my quest for the bus to Varkala.
 I was advised to take a ride to another town instead, from where there were buses to Varkala every 5 minutes.